MassAtLeeds/osm-tutorial/osm-gb-plan/README.md

-The first stage is to subset the most recent OSM-GB dataset, selecting only points, ways and relations relevant to cyclists (primarily bicycle paths) from the gb dataset.
-This will be done using the command-line tool `osmosis`.
+The first stage is to subset the most recent OSM-GB dataset, selecting only points, ways and relations relevant to cyclists (primarily bicycle paths) from the GB dataset.
+This will be accomplished using the command-line tool `osmosis`.
 Preliminary analysis of this dataset in R and QGIS will reveal its basic statistical properties: length of route network per person, main types of infrastrure present and when the features were added.